kubernetes/enhancements/keps/sig-storage/6228-json-pointer-for-secret-and-configmap/README.md

 #### Story 1

-An off-the-shelf application accepts registry credentials through environment variables (for example, a tool whose `config.js` references `process.env.REGISTRY_TOKEN`).
-The operator has a single `kubernetes.io/dockerconfigjson` Secret holding credentials for several registries.
-With this KEP, one env var can select the credential for the one registry the application needs, without duplicating the value into a second Secret and without exposing sibling credentials to the container.
+An application expects its full registry auth config — host, scope, and token — as a JSON string in one environment variable.
+The operator stores credentials for multiple registries in one structured Secret.
+With this KEP, one env var selects the right registry's config object and delivers it as a compact JSON string, without duplicating data into a separate Secret and without exposing sibling credentials.

 #### Story 2